 - general description of the model, enough for it to be clearly and easily identified;

-- references to the harmonised standards applied or other measurement standards used;
+- references to the harmonized standards applied or other measurement standards used;

 - specific precautions that shall be taken when the model is assembled, installed, maintained, or tested;

 - the measured technical parameters of the model;

 - the calculations performed with the measured parameters;